wp-plugins/fg-joomla-to-wordpress/readme.txt

 * other can be translated

 == Changelog ==

+= 1.4.0 =
+* New: Option to import meta keywords as tags

 = 1.3.1 =
 * New: Deactivate the cache during the migration for improving speed